Paris: a landmark agreement

 - Replace CO2-intensive energy sources

 As far as possible, BayernLB replaces conventional energy sources used in generating power with forms of renewable energy.
-Thus, the EMAS-certified premises obtain 100% of their power from hydropower and the head office of BayernLB in Munich’s Brienner Straße has also been using power generated by its own photovoltaic systems since 1998.
+Thus, the EMAS-certified premises obtain 100% of their power from hydropower and the head office of BayernLB in Munich’s Brienner Straße has also been generating power by its own photovoltaic systems since 1998.

 - Compensate for unavoidable CO2 emissions